kicaj29/aws/VPC-LB-AutoScalingGroup-EC2-Route53/readme.md

 # Internet Gateway

+An Internet gateway is attached to a VPC and allows inbound traffic from the internet to access the VPC.
+It is also used as a target in route tables for outbound internet traffic.

 **External IP is not visible from level of EC2 instance!** It sees only 10.0.1.23 address.
 **Internet GW is performing source NAT and destination NAT**.